 Public Sector Equality Duties (PSED)

-The following documents features staff and patient data which is provided on an annual basis to the staff and public.
+The following documents features staff data which is provided on an annual basis to the staff and public.